27 Best Things To Do in Budapest

 Gödöllo Palace| ©Károly Szántai

-The city of Budapest has a lot to offer the traveller, but the surrounding area is not far behind.
+The city of Budapest has a lot to offer to the traveller, but the surroundings are not far behind.
 The geographical location of the city makes it possible to discover a different part of the Hungarian landscape on day trips from Budapest.
-From a visit to the Gödöllo Palace, Queen Sissi's favourite, to a trip to the villages along the Danube Bend, the variety is endless.
+From a visit to the Gödöllo Palace, Queen Sissi's favourite, to a trip around the villages of the Danube Bend; the variety is endless.

-Or even if you have more time to spend in Budapest - for example if you have three days in Budapest, four or if you are lucky enough to have five days in the Hungarian city -, and you want to visit another European capital, I leave you with this post to find out how to get from Budapest to Bratislava.
+Or even if you have more time to spend in Budapest -for example if you have three days in Budapest, four or if you are lucky enough to have five days in the Hungarian city-, and you want to visit another European capital, I leave you this post to find out more about how to get from Budapest to Bratislava.

-What time of year is the best time to travel to Budapest?
+What time of the year is the best time to travel to Budapest?

 Touring Budapest| ©Jan Emmo